 Another excellent decluttering option is to check with your friends and neighbors.
-As Amy and I were figuring out what to declutter and what to keep before the big move, we had in mind people who we thought could use certain items.
+As Anthony and I were figuring out what to declutter and what to keep before the big move, we had in mind people who we thought could use certain items.
 Organizing a stuff swap can also be a great excuse to hang out with friends while minimizing—as long as you don’t come back with new-to-you items (but hey, it happens).

 You can also post free items on sites like Nextdoor (a social network for your neighborhood), Facebook Marketplace or Craigslist.
 There are also organizations like The Freecycle Network in many cities around the world centered on giving and getting stuff for free.
 Leaving items by the driveway or on the front lawn with a sign marked “Free” may also result in a magical disappearing act.
 But if that doesn’t work, go on to the next decluttering option in this intentional decluttering guide.

 Ready to take action with community support and secret member-only content?
 Join Attention Collective, our online community of like-minded humans from around the world, and get full access immediately.
 See you inside!